sunshine-protocol/sunscreen/README.md

 # Sunshine Flutter Frontend

-This project uses [cargo make](https://github.com/sagiegurari/cargo-make) to combine the build commands for compiling the Rust `keystore` module and linking it to the Flutter interface.
+This project uses [cargo make](https://github.com/sagiegurari/cargo-make) to combine the build commands for compiling the Rust `sunshine` module and linking it to the Flutter interface.
 This structure will eventually enable our substrate light client to talk directly to the Flutter interface (with no dependency on polkadot-js).

 [`shekohex/flutterust`](https://github.com/shekohex/flutterust) is a generic template for Rust to Dart FFI